dcarr178/ward-clerk-tools/README.md

 vi .env # enter your church login credentials
 ```

 Cypress may have additional installation requirements depending on your operating system.
-Check https://docs.cypress.io/guides/getting-started/installing-cypress for more information.
+Check cypre for more information.

 ## Use cases